zawnpn/NKU-EAMIS/README.md

 ## Install & Use
 Use command `sudo pip3 install nkueamis` to install, then just execute `nkueamis` with some options in your terminal;

-Or you can just clone this project and execute `python3 main.py` with options.
+Or you can just clone this project and execute `python3 main.py` with options.(If you use this method, make sure the dependencies are satisfied!)

 To upgrade this program, just execute `sudo pip3 install nkueamis --upgrade` .